 #9 Salvador Dalí (1904-1989) – The Creative Prankster

 A pioneer of the surrealist movement, Salvador Dalí was an eccentric genius known for his wild art and pointy mustache.
-In his paintings, he depicted a dreamworld in which commonplace objects are deformed, exaggerated or juxtaposed in unexpected ways.
+His paintings depicted a dream world in which commonplace objects are deformed, exaggerated, or juxtaposed in unexpected ways.
 Perhaps the most famous of those enigmatic images is The Persistence of Memory, in which limp melting watches rest in an eerily calm landscape.

 Artist trivia: Yoko Ono allegedly offered Dalí 10.000 dollars for a strand of hair from his famous mustache.
 Suspecting that she might be a witch, the artist feared that she would cast a spell on him.
 However, he wasn’t one to turn down a check, so he got creative and sent her a piece of dried grass instead.

 #10 Frida Kahlo (1907-1954) – The Mother of Selfie

 Frida Kahlo is undoubtedly one of the most famous modern artists and perhaps the most renowned female painter, best known for her self-portraits.
 She had a rocky marriage with the artist Diego Rivera, and she explored that tempestuous relationship in her art.
 While Kahlo was moderately successful during her lifetime, she rose to superstar status in both the art world and popular culture after her death.

 Artist trivia: With a staggering sale price of USD 34.9 million, Frida Kahlo’s sorrowful self-portrait Diego and I is the most valuable Latin American artwork ever publicly sold.
 The painting was created amid rumors that Rivera would soon abandon her for a Hollywood starlet and exemplifies Kahlo’s ability to channel the pain of her turbulent marriage into her work.